 The onus is on councils to make sure time limits are met, which is particularly important in light of the Discount Regulations.
 In addition, there is also a requirement under section 18A to ensure that any processes are timely, efficient, consistent, cost effective and proportionate to the power being exercised or function being performed and s21 of the RMA to 'avoid unreasonable delay'.

 The key time frame milestones in the RMA for processing a consent application include, but are not limited to:

-- Date determined as incomplete under section 88(3): if applicable, the date it was determined the application was incomplete
+- Date determined as incomplete under section 88(3) (Clock Stop): if applicable, the date it was determined the application was incomplete.

-- Dates for deferral under section 91: if applicable the date a section 91 was issued for the applicant to apply for additional consents, and subsequently the date processing proceeded following deferral
+- Date for deferred under section 91 (Clock Stop/Clock Restart): if applicable the date a section 91 was issued for the applicant to apply for additional consents, and subsequently the date processing proceeded following deferral.

-- the date that any extension under section 37 was made
+- the date that any extension of time under section 37 was made.

 - Date of advice of submissions to applicant: the date council provided list of all submissions received to applicant (s98).

 - Date of any request to delegate the decision making to independent commissioners (s100A).

-- Date of deferral under s91A (Clock stop): the date that any request was made to put the consent on hold under s91A-C, the number of working days it is put on hold for, and the date it comes off
+- Date of deferral under s91A (Clock stop): the date that any request was made to put the consent on hold under s91A-C, the number of working days it is put on hold for, and the date it comes off hold (Clock re-start).

 - The date for the provision of evidence before the hearing for the council, applicant and submitters

-- Decision date: the date the decision was determined or the application withdrawn
+- Decision date: the date the decision was issued or the application withdrawn or returned.

 - The date of any objection hearing (if necessary) and the date of the decision.